-Ousted Malaysian government accused of covering up state fund scandal
+Ousted Malaysian government accused of covering up scandal at state fund

 Najib said he had amplified on a statement made to the agency in 2015 “with verification of documents and several more complete details”.

+The new government’s uncertainty over how much debt Najib’s administration had left behind provoked questions from foreign investors in Malaysian bonds and shares.

+“If they have been fudging these figures, what else have they been fudging?” said Alex Holmes, Asia Economist at Capital Economics in London.

-The MACC action is just the beginning of a new probe into the alleged theft of billions of dollars from 1MDB, a scandal that dogged the last three years of Najib’s near-decade-long rule and was a key reason why voters dumped him.
+The MACC action is just the beginning of a new investigation into the alleged theft of billions of dollars from 1MDB, a scandal that dogged the last three years of Najib’s near-decade-long rule and was a key reason why voters dumped him.

 In the most revealing account so far of an apparent cover-up, Shukri said his agency had been poised to launch a case in 2015 against Najib but had been stopped in its tracks by the sacking of the attorney-general.